jlazaroibanezz/scyllo-inositol-bacillus/README.md

 ## COBRApy installation

+Open a terminal and run the following command:

 ```
 pip install cobra
 ```
 ## Generation of scyllo-inositol producing model

-Run in a terminal the file generate_sc_iYO844_def.py
+Run in a terminal the file generate_sc_iYO844_def.py using Python:

 ```
 python3 generate_sc_iYO844_def.py